Empowering girls in the DRC to learn, lead, and succeed through education and mentorship

 But change is possible.

-By reducing barriers to education and vocational trainings and providing mentorship and leadership training, we unite girls from diverse locations and backgrounds in supportive cohorts, creating a generation of strong, determined leaders.
 When girls have the tools to shape their futures, they lift their families and transform their communities.

 Join the Movement.
 Empower Girls.